wingedpanther/nmbi/content/posts/papermod/papermod-features/index.md

 5. **Qualification Form** ([download](https://www.nmbi.ie/NMBI/media/NMBI/Qualification-Form.pdf?ext=.pdf) it from NMBI)
 6. **Employment Verification form** ([download](https://www.nmbi.ie/NMBI/media/NMBI/Employment-Form.pdf?ext=.pdf) it from NMBI).
 You need to get it filled by current and previous employers.**
 7. **Good Standing Certificate(CCPS)** from the Nursing Councils you have registered.
-8. **OET/IELTS Result**
-9. **Nursing Registeration Certificate**
+8. **Nursing Registeration Certificate**

+## Additional Documents
+8. Affidavit/notarised copy of marriage certificate(For name change or expansion of name(initials ins the name), if there is name difference in passport and certificates)
+9. Employment gap declaration
+10. Explanation for unofficial email address on the official letterhead from the college or/and employers.
+11. An Explanation if you have worked without nursing council registeration
+12. An Explanation if you have worked with any state of india other than the state where you have regsitered as a Nurse.
+13. An explanation if the signatory's designation does not match what NMBI requires (the designation is indicated on the employment form).

 ### List of documents required from the college
 - **Transcript**
 > You need to get new transcript from the college.
 - **Syllabus**
-> All year's syllabus required.
-Pricipal's signature and college stamp is rquired on the  first 3 pages and last 3 pages.
+> Pricipal's signature and college stamp is rquired on the first 3 and last 3 pages.
 - **Qualification form**
 All the above docs to be dated, signed and stamped by your college principal.
 The date on all the above docs should be current date and the same.

 ### List of documents need to be certified(Notary)